Yordan-Petrov-git/basic-shop-mvc-rest-api/README.md

-# Basic shop on Spring with Java which is CRUD Rest MVC API with JPA/HIBERNATE
+# Basic shop on Spring with Java which is CRUD Rest MVC API with JPA/HIBERNATE Redy for Docker container
 # SWGGER : http://localhost:8000/swagger-ui.html